Home to School Transport Policy (0 to 25 Year Olds)

 3.4 Pupils who live beyond the statutory walking distance

-Travel assistance will be provided free of charge for those pupils of statutory school age who are travelling over the statutory walking distance to/from the nearest open entrance gate of their nearest suitable school.
-Pupils may be required to use public transport and in these cases they will be provided with a free bus pass or train travel in order for them to use the service.
+Pupils who live beyond the statutory walking distance may be required to use public transport and in these cases the Council will provide a bus or train travel pass in order for them to use the relevant public transport service.

 3.5 Extended rights for pupils from low income families